New York real estate scion acquitted of trespassing on family property

-NEW YORK (Reuters) - Robert Durst, scion of one of New York’s largest real estate empires, was found not guilty on Thursday of trespassing on property in midtown Manhattan owned by his estranged family.
+NEW YORK, Dec 11 (Reuters) - Robert Durst, scion of one of New York’s largest real estate empires, was found not guilty on Thursday of trespassing on property in midtown Manhattan owned by his estranged family.

 Durst, 71, whose sometimes bizarre life inspired the Hollywood movie “All Good Things,” was accused of violating orders of protection obtained by some of his relatives, including his brother Douglas.